davidmoreno/rtpmidid/tests/README.md

 - If remote end disconnects, then the alsa connection should be removed.

-## 3. does not send CK on connection
+## 3. does not send CK on connection [failing]

 1. Create two rtpmidid
-2. Connect aseqdump to the peer1/peer2
+2. Connect aseqdump to the peer1/peer1
 3. Connect vmpk at the peer2/aseqdump
+4. [optional] close aseqdump

 Should:
 Work no more.
 Send CK and keep connection.